zarify/clipy/project/my_todo.md

   - Can we get around some of the issues with interrupts and async input by running the VM in an iframe like we did the test runner?

 # Bug list
+- [ ] Moving the author button permanently enabled it *sigh*
+- [ ] Page title should be the configlist name when in list mode

 # Feedback and testing improvements
 - [ ] Check for any XSS issues from program output rendering in the `actual` output part of tests.